RxstydnR/PUlearning_segmentation/README.md

-# Aurora Segmentation for Aurora Image with PU Learning.
+# Aurora Image Segmentation with PU Learning.

 **This is for segmentation of Aurora images with a deep learning model trained by PU Learning.**